Published by Dan on Jul 10, 2014

 Computer recognition extends far past companies' ability to advertise and governments' ability to monitor: it could provide superhuman senses.
 There's enough detail in a key's photograph to print a working copy.
 Computers detect enough variation in your skin color to monitor your heart-rate and blood flow.
 With the right sensors, a computer could exhibit the sense of any animal:

-Computers that recognize your surrounds and add to it creates an augmented reality.
-Building on the advancements of 3D rendering and computer vision, our entertainment has already begun to blur the line between reality and computer-generated reality.
+Computers that recognize your surroundings and change it creates an augmented reality.
+Building on the advancements of 3D rendering and computer vision, our entertainment has already blurred the line between reality and computer-generated reality.
 Can you tell what's real in a movie's background?
 Do you forget people at the stadium can't see the first down line?

 Augmented reality extends beyond our TV screens.
 Our phones can insert cartoon characters onto your desk or make a $20 bill come alive.
 Google Glass overlays a screen between our eyes and the world.
-Imagine the possibilities once Google stops selling it as merely a way to communicate your experiences with others:
+Imagine the possibilities if Google ever stops merely selling it as a way to communicate your experiences with others: